microsoft/rag-experiment-accelerator/README.md

 1. **Experiment Setup**: You can define and configure experiments by specifying a range of search engine parameters, search types, query sets, and evaluation metrics.

-2. **Integration**: It integrates seamlessly with Azure AI Search, Azure Machine Learning, MLFlow and Azure OpenAI.
+1. **Integration**: It integrates seamlessly with Azure AI Search, Azure Machine Learning, MLFlow and Azure OpenAI.

-3. **Rich Search Index**: It creates multiple search indexes based on hyperparameter configurations available in the config file.
+1. **Rich Search Index**: It creates multiple search indexes based on hyperparameter configurations available in the config file.

-4. **Multiple Document Chunking Strategies**: The tool supports multiple chunking strategies, including using Azure Document Intelligence and basic chunking using langchain.
+1. **Multiple Document Chunking Strategies**: The tool supports multiple chunking strategies, including using Azure Document Intelligence and basic chunking using LangChain.
 This gives you the flexibility to experiment with different chunking strategies and evaluate their effectiveness.

+1. **Custom Document Intelligence Loader** : When selecting the 'prebuilt-layout' API model for Document Intelligence, the tool utilizes a custom Document Intelligence loader to load the data.
+This custom loader supports formatting of tables into key-value pairs (to enhance readability for the LLM), excludes irrelevant parts of the file for the LLM (such as page numbers and footers), removes recurring patterns in the file using regex, and more.
+The custom loader resorts to the simpler 'prebuilt-layout' API model as a fallback when the 'prebuilt-layout' fails.
+Any other API model will utilize LangChain's implementation, which returns the raw response from Document Intelligence's API.

-5. **Query Generation**: The tool can generate a variety of diverse and customizable query sets, which can be tailored for specific experimentation needs.
+1. **Query Generation**: The tool can generate a variety of diverse and customizable query sets, which can be tailored for specific experimentation needs.

-6. **Multiple Search Types**: It supports multiple search types, including pure text, pure vector, cross-vector, multi-vector, hybrid, and more.
+1. **Multiple Search Types**: It supports multiple search types, including pure text, pure vector, cross-vector, multi-vector, hybrid, and more.
 This gives you the ability to conduct comprehensive analysis on search capabilities and results.

-7. **Sub-Querying**: The pattern evaluates the user query and if it finds it complex enough, it breaks it down into smaller sub-queries to generate relevant context.
+1. **Sub-Querying**: The pattern evaluates the user query and if it finds it complex enough, it breaks it down into smaller sub-queries to generate relevant context.

-8. **Re-Ranking**: The query responses from Azure AI Search are re-evaluated using LLM and ranked according to the relevance between the query and the context.
+1. **Re-Ranking**: The query responses from Azure AI Search are re-evaluated using LLM and ranked according to the relevance between the query and the context.

-9. **Metrics and Evaluation**: You can define custom evaluation metrics, which enable precise and granular assessment of search algorithm performance.
+1. **Metrics and Evaluation**: You can define custom evaluation metrics, which enable precise and granular assessment of search algorithm performance.
 It includes distance-based, cosine, semantic similarity, and more metrics out of the box.

-10. **Report Generation**: The **RAG Experiment Accelerator** automates the process of report generation, complete with visualizations that make it easy to analyze and share experiment findings.
+1. **Report Generation**: The **RAG Experiment Accelerator** automates the process of report generation, complete with visualizations that make it easy to analyze and share experiment findings.

-11. **Multi-Lingual**: The tool supports language analyzers for linguistic support on individual languages and specialized (language-agnostic) analyzers for user-defined patterns on search indexes.
+1. **Multi-Lingual**: The tool supports language analyzers for linguistic support on individual languages and specialized (language-agnostic) analyzers for user-defined patterns on search indexes.
 For more information, see [Types of Analyzers](https://learn.microsoft.com/en-us/azure/search/search-analyzers#types-of-analyzers).

 ## Products used